GeekyAnts/react-native-tinder-card-swiper/README.md

 # react-native-tinder-card-swiper
-Tinder like Card Swipe Example using NativeBase DeckSwiper component (Coming soon)
+Tinder like Card Swipe Example using NativeBase DeckSwiper component.